 15 Ways To Get To Know Your Neighbors

 How well do you know your neighbors?
-A few years ago I had a mini-flash flood in my backyard.
-We had torrential rains and several homes were flooded.
-We were okay, but some of our neighbors’ homes were flooded with water and mud.
-Some swimming pools were filled with muddy water.
+A few years ago, I had a mini-flash flood in my backyard in Southern Utah.
+We had torrential rains, and several homes were flooded.
+We were okay, but some of our neighbors’ houses were flooded with water and mud, and some swimming pools were filled with muddy water.

-Our dirt/sand here is reddish orange.
-It stains clothes and shoes.
-The rocks in Southern Utah are beautiful to look at, climb, repel, and walk on nature trails, but when we have too much rain in a very short time it can be very dangerous.
+Our dirt and sand are reddish orange.
+They stain clothes and shoes.
+The rocks in Southern Utah are beautiful to look at, climb, repel, and walk on nature trails, but too much rain in a very short time can be hazardous.

 We had neighbors texting each other to make sure everyone was okay.
-We were asking questions like, “Are you okay” or “Do you need sandbags”?
-The rain and hail actually pitted cars, garage doors, front doors, and gates.
-Some cars were so badly pitted they looked like some rocks had been thrown at them.
+We asked questions like, “Are you okay?” or “Do you need sandbags?”
+The rain and hail pitted cars, garage doors, front doors, and gates.
+Some cars were so badly pitted that they looked like rocks had been thrown at them.

-The reason I want to share these 15 ways to get to know your neighbor is that we might just need that family that lives six doors down to come and helps in a fire, a tornado, a hurricane, a flood, an earthquake, or simply a torrential rainstorm.
+I want to share these 15 ways to get to know your neighbor because we might need that family that lives six doors down to come and help in a fire, a tornado, a hurricane, a flood, an earthquake, or a torrential rainstorm.

-Sometimes we feel very secure that we can take care of ourselves.
-That truly is a very good feeling.
-But sometimes we need to know our neighbors so we can share labor, tools, and know-how in an unexpected emergency.
-I have said many times when I teach emergency preparedness classes…” that guy down the street with a chainsaw may be your new best friend.”
+Sometimes, we feel very secure and confident we can care for ourselves.
+That truly is an excellent feeling.
+But sometimes, we need to know our neighbors better so we can share labor, tools, and know-how in an emergency.
+When I teach emergency preparedness classes, I have said many times,” That guy down the street with a chainsaw may be your new best friend.”

 15 Ways To Meet Your Neighbors: